KRADA: Known-region-aware Domain Alignment for Open-set Domain Adaptation in Semantic Segmentation: How Do We Determine Unknown Pixels?

 \section{How Do We Determine Unknown Pixels?}

-To solve OSS, the critical issue is how to separate unknown pixels from known pixels in target images.
-Due to lack of unknown-class supervision, a classifier trained with source data will forcibly label an unknown pixel as one of the known (source) classes \cite{boult2019learning}.
+To solve OSDAS, the critical issue is how to separate unknown pixels from known pixels in target images.
+Due to lack of unknown-class supervision, a classifier trained with source data will forcibly label an unknown pixel as one of the known (source) classes \citep{boult2019learning}.
 To avoid this issue, we consider introducing unknown-class pseudo-labels into a segmentation model so that the model can be trained to learn unknown-class information from pseudo-labels and gain the ability to identify unknown pixels.
 Before the generation of unknown-class pseudo-labels, we need to know what property an unknown class has.
 In other words, what can we use to represent an unknown class?
 If given this property, we can exploit it to determine whether a pixel is unknown.

-As unknown classes have never appeared in the training data, a well-trained model cannot recognize an unknown pixel and would output the most unbiased prediction probabilities (over known classes) for it.
-Hence, the output probability distribution for an unknown pixel would conform to a uniform distribution.
-Those target pixels that have this property would be considered unknown.
-We illustrate this property in Figure \ref{fig2}, where the output of a ``lake'' pixel (P1) in a test image conforms to a uniform-like distribution, as this pixel is an unknown pixel for $\mathcal{M}$.
+As unknown classes have never appeared in the training data and there is only prior knowledge of source classes, a well-trained model hardly recognizes an unknown pixel and tends to output a prediction probability distribution conforming to the class prior probability of source classes (Figure~\ref{fig2}).
+Hence, the distribution for an unknown pixel also conforms to such a known-class prior probability distribution.
+Those target pixels with this property would be considered unknown.
+In Figure \ref{fig2}, the output of a ``lake'' pixel (P1) in a test image conforms to a known-class prior probability distribution, as this pixel is an unknown pixel for $\mathcal{M}$.